jchannon/csharpextensions/README.md

 ![Add constructor from properties](./featureimages/ctorfromprop.gif)

-The Add C# Class/Interface works **only** on dotnetcore projects.
-It traverses up the folder tree to find the project.json and uses that as the parent folder to determine namspaces.
+This extension traverses up the folder tree to find the project.json or *.csproj and uses that as the parent folder to determine namspaces.

 -----------------------------------------------------------------------------------------------------------